Queen Elizabeth Way: 1950s-1970s: New alignment, replacement of at-grade intersections and drawbridges

 By 1963, work was underway to improve the Niagara Falls–Hamilton stretch of the QEW into a controlled-access highway.

 At the end of 1966, the QEW was six lanes wide through Mississauga and Toronto, as well as between the Freeman Interchange and east of Brant Street.

 This six-laning was extended west from Ninth Line to Kerr Street by 1968.
 The remaining section of four-lane highway along the Burlington to Toronto stretch, between Brant Street and Kerr Street, was reconstructed beginning in 1970 and completed by 1972.

 The late 1960s and early 1970s also saw the complete reconstruction of three important interchanges: the Rainbow Bridge Approach (later Highway 420) in Niagara Falls, Highway 20 (Centennial Parkway) in Hamilton, and Highway 27 in Toronto.
 The former two were traffic circles in place since the QEW was opened in 1940; the third was a large cloverleaf interchange that had become outdated with the expansion of Highway 27 to twelve lanes throughout the 1960s.
 The connections with the Rainbow Bridge Approach and with Highway 27 required new massive high-speed interchanges to accommodate freeway-to-freeway traffic movements.

-The four-level junction with Highway 27 was built over 48.5 ha and required the construction of 19 bridges and the equivalent of 42 km of two-lane roadway, as well as the temporary diversion of QEW traffic to an overpass that would eventually be used for The Queensway.
+The four-level junction with Highway 27 (which would be renumbered as Highway 427 on December 4, 1971) was built over 48.5 ha and required the construction of 19 bridges and the equivalent of 42 km of two-lane roadway.
+Traffic staging required the temporary diversion of QEW traffic to an overpass that would eventually be used for The Queensway, while the flyover from Niagara-bound QEW to northbound Highway 27 express was among those that was constructed first but temporarily served the opposite traffic movement until the latter's dedicated flyover ramp was opened later.
 Construction began in September 1968, although preliminary work had been ongoing since 1966;

 the interchange opened to traffic on November 14, 1969.
-Between the recently expanded Highway 27 (which would be renumbered as Highway 427 on December 4, 1971) and Lake Shore Boulevard, the QEW was also expanded to 8–10 lanes which included a short collector-express system between Kipling Avenue and Royal York Road.
+Between the recently expanded Highway 27 and Lake Shore Boulevard, the QEW was also expanded to 8–10 lanes which included a short collector-express system between Kipling Avenue and Royal York Road.

 Construction of the four-level interchange between the QEW and Rainbow Bridge Approach began in 1971, removing the two traffic circles along the approach at the QEW and Dorchester Road.

 The interchange between the QEW and Lundy's Lane (Highway 20) was also removed; instead, the new interchange provided access to Montrose Road.

 The work was completed by April 1972, at which point the Rainbow Bridge Approach was designated as Highway 420.

 Planning for the removal of the Stoney Creek traffic circle was completed by 1970, and reconstruction began in 1974.